 An agent will receive a solved point if they are the first to solve a ticket.
 By default, a ticket may be counted as Solved only once in the life the ticket.
 The solved point credit is attributed to the agent whom is the first one to solve a ticket.

 The advantage of this calculation method is that it allows you to accurately measure the total number of tickets solved.
 Alternate calculation methods can mean that you may actually wind up with a higher number of total solved tickets than tickets created since it's possible to receive credit for solving a single ticket more than one time.

 Changing the calculation method:

 As noted above, by default, only one agent may receive credit for a solved ticket, and only the first time they solve it.
 However, you may change the calculation method to allow one solved point per ticket, per agent.
 This can be changed via Admin > Metric Settings.

-Note: If a ticket is solved by automation or trigger, no one will receive a solved point.
+Note: if a ticket is solved by automation or trigger, no one will receive a solved point.
 If the ticket is merged to another case, no solved point will be attributed.

 How does tymeshift calculate solved tickets differently than GoodData?